A Lifetime with autoimmune basal ganglia encephalitis

 During the worst years of my life, I could not work or study.
 I was too ill, and my symptoms were extremely severe.
 It felt like my brain was in overdrive all the time, and I could not shut it off.

 Intrusive thoughts can be about anything that the person is sensitive to.
 They are called intrusive because they come without warning and feel like they are real and not under your control.
 Many people with OCD have themes of intrusive thoughts, such as:

 -Fear of contamination or dirt

 -Fear of sexually harming someone

--Fear of being gay or straight
+-Fear of being gay

 -Fear of doing something immoral

 Studies have shown that up to 99% of the population experience intrusive thoughts at some point in their lives.
 Ordinary people can sort these thoughts as spam with no meaning or relevance, but people with OCD can’t correctly process these intrusive thoughts because of a missing anti-spam filter.